Ryantown

-Ryantown was an RTÉ Television light entertainment show hosted by Gerry Ryan that was broadcast on Saturday evenings for one season between 1993 and 1994.
+Ryantown is an RTÉ Television light entertainment show hosted by Gerry Ryan that was broadcast on Saturday evenings for one season between 1993 and 1994.
 It was set in Gerry Ryan's house in the fictional Ryantown.
 The show was broadcast during the autumn-spring season.

 History

 Following on from an earlier Saturday night show Secrets, RTÉ devised a new vehicle for Gerry Ryan.
 The target audience for Ryantown was teenagers and twenty-somethings.
 Producer Julie Parsons described it as a "family show" set in a house in which "neighbours drop in and people sit around and cook and watch TV" with the TV content being provided by Ryantown News, with its anchor Reggie Ryan, Gerry Ryan's "twin brother."
 Each week a real couple's wedding video was featured and Brendan Donoghue did surprise outside broadcasts.
 The show was described as Secrets 2 and a mixture of Noel's House Party and The Big Breakfast.